ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- g

 		- is a one-dimensional array of size n and type T that gives the linear term $g$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 .. index:: pair: function; rpd_get_f
 .. _doxid-galahad__rpd_8h_1a38dc68ed79b192e3fcd961b8589d202c: